Purchases made through links earn us a small commission, at no extra cost to you.

 - Weather in the mountains can change quickly so come prepared with layers and rain gear.

-You may also enjoy these other things to do near Lake Louise village:
+You may also enjoy these other trails and things to do near Lake Louise village:

 Accommodations in Lake Louise

 For your convenience, here is a list of hotels in Lake Louise.
 Please consider booking your Lake Louise accommodations through the included link.
 It costs nothing extra and helps support this website.
 Thank you!